-Note: Special Abilities Unified National Teams must comprise of 50% or more athletes with intellectual disabilities per team.
+Note: Special Abilities Unified National Teams must comprise of a minimum 1:1 ratio of athletes with and without intellectual disabilities per team.
 The ECU reserves the right to split the Special Abilities Unified Divisions into a separate Special Abilities Unified Division (50% or more athletes with intellectual abilities per team) and Special Abilities Traditional Division (100% athletes with intellectual disabilities per team) on the condition that 3 or more National Teams are registered that would comply with each division's composition requirements.